arjunxnair/arjunxnair.github.io/tabcorp/index.md

 - Setting up best practices around Data Engineering and building highly scalable, robust, and efficient data pipelines.

 #### Risk Management and AML
-- Worked with Risk stakeholders on streamlining customer onboarding KYC, creating a single view of Customer Risk, and operationalizing processes around the monitoring of Responsible Gambling
+- Collaborated with risk stakeholders to enhance customer onboarding KYC by analyzing GreenID data to identify verification gaps, leading to a 3% improvement in IDV pass rates through integration into risk dashboards and customer journeys.
+- Developed a single view of customer risk by integrating data from various sources, including KYC, transaction history, customer profiles, geolocation of retail transactions, and external publicly available databases.
+This provided a comprehensive view of account activity and enhanced risk assessment capabilities.
+- Contributed to the Transaction Monitoring capability upliftment project as a Technical SME, focusing on building rulesets for GBG products like Predator.
+This role involved defining business requirements, reconciliation, and testing.
+- Served as the Technical Data SME in the vendor capability assessment for transaction monitoring of cash transactions within the TAB retail network.
+This role involved defining business requirements related to fraud detection, reconciliation, automation, and compliance.
-- Created the Proof of concept for Transaction monitoring of cash transactions in the TAB retail network on graph database platform **Neo4j** for link analysis among anonymous cash transactions.
+- Created the initial proof of concept for transaction monitoring of cash transactions in the TAB retail network using the **Neo4j** graph database platform.
+This POC focused on link analysis among anonymous cash transactions and was presented to the Risk team.
+- Contributed to the build and deployment of responsible gambling predictive risk models in the capacity of a data engineer, by building customer feature store to feed data into the TAB RG model.

 #### Customer Analytics/Insights and Digital Marketing
 - Delivered solutions on customer analytics and insights across Customer Acquisition, Customer Retention, Customer Profiling, Digital Marketing and Campaign Analytics.